mejasonatkinson/blog/content/posts/goals-vs-plans.md

 Attainable: Yes.
 Time Frame: Weekly.

-My second new plan, is to gather resources and research in advanced, by spending a miumium of 2 evenings a week, looking for potential talking points and reviewing what similar blogs are also writing about with the aim to find a miumium of 2 quotes an evening.
+My second new plan, is to gather resources and research in advanced, by spending a miumium of 2 evenings a week, looking for potential talking points and reviewing what similar blogs are also writing about with the aim to find a miumium of 2 quotes an evening that I can use.

 Specific: Gather resources and research.
-Measurable: 2 quotes, a evening
+Measurable: 2 quotes, a evening.
 Attainable: Yes.
 Time Frame: Twice Weekly.